 A. The Employer shall provide for full-time teachers a health insurance plan which provides full-service individual and family-type medical and hospitalization, which includes surgical and major medical provisions.
 If the Corporation’s contribution exceeds the premium of a HDH plan, the difference shall be deposited into the Teacher’s Health Savings Account.

-B. Beginning January 1, 2022, the Corporation’s contribution to health insurance will increase.
-For a single policy, the premium contribution shall be $7906.71.
-For a family policy, the premium contribution shall be $13,566.63.
-Beginning January 1, 2023, the Corporation’s contribution to health insurance will increase.
-For a single policy, the premium contribution shall be $7906.71+$240+x.
-For a family policy, the Corporation’s premium contribution shall be $13,566.63+$624+6x.
+B. The Corporation’s contribution to the health insurance premium is $8591.56 for a single policy and $16,859.70 for a family policy.
+Beginning January 1, 2024, the Corporation’s contribution to health insurance will increase.
+For a single policy, the premium contribution shall be $ 9091.00.
+For a family policy, the premium contribution shall be $ 18,396.00.
+Beginning January 1, 2025, the Corporation’s contribution to health insurance will increase.
+For a single policy, the premium contribution shall be $ 9091.00 +x.
+For a family policy, the Corporation’s premium contribution shall be $ 18,396.00 +6x.
 The value of x shall be determined by the equation below.
-Only Teachers on the insurance policies will be included in the formula below. $29,804.67 = 6(number of family policies on 1/1/2023) x + (number of single policies on 1/1/2023) x
+Only Teachers on the insurance policies will be included in the formula below. $27,000 = 6(number of family policies on 1/1/ 2025) x + (number of single policies on 1/1/ 2025) x

 C. The school Employer shall provide for part-time teachers the same health insurance plan.
 For a part-time teacher the corporation shall make a contribution to the teacher’s insurance policy on a pro-rated basis commensurate with percentage of time under contract, and the remainder of the premium which shall be paid by the teacher.
 Present employees hired prior to December 31, 1993 are exempt from these part-time employee contribution changes.

-D Husbands and wives both of whom are teaching in the Frontier system are allowed to pool their individual memberships toward a family membership.
+D. Husbands and wives both of whom are teaching in the Frontier system are allowed to pool their individual memberships toward a family membership.
 The Employer's contribution towards membership will be from January 1 to December 31 of each contract year.

 E. HSA.
 A teacher may have a Health Savings Account contribution deducted from his/her paycheck.